yy2111/REST/README.md

 ## Practicting with a REST Client

+For this lab, you will need to use node.js.
+If you dont already have it, see if you can download and install it, refer to this page for more details: https://nodejs.org/en/download/package-manager/.

-Let's see how a javascript client application can communicate with a server using a REST API call.
+We will focus on learning how a javascript client application can communicate with a server using a REST API call.

 ### Sending a GET request from inside the browser